Mission M

 Flexible "tool change"

 The elimination of tools also means that a new core geometry can be produced additively at the push of a button without any setup time.
-For example, today a 4-cylinder water jacket core, tomorrow a 6-cylinder.
+For example, today a 4-cylinder water jacket - outlet combi core, tomorrow a 6-cylinder.

 Geometric freedom